(Radical Bladder Removal, Partial Bladder Removal)

 The usual length of stay is 5 to 12 days.
 The length of time you stay will depend on your health and the reason for surgery.
 Your doctor may also choose to keep you longer if you have problems.

 At the Hospital

-You may have to restrict some of your activities while you recover.
-This may take 4-6 weeks.
-Home care may include:
+You may have to limit some of your activities while you get better.
+This may take 4 to 6 weeks.
+Home care may mean: